otherjoel/personal-ansible/README.md

 1. Install ansible: `brew install ansible`

-2. Set up hosts file:
+2. Install roles from galaxy (these get put into `/usr/local/etc/ansible`):
+    * `ansible-galaxy install geerlingguy.apache`

+3. Create the inventory of your servers:
     * `mkdir -p /usr/local/etc/ansible`
     * Create `/usr/local/etc/ansible/hosts` and add your servers ([instructions](http://docs.ansible.com/ansible/intro_inventory.html))
     * You may wish to `ln -s /usr/local/etc/ansible/hosts ./inv` for convenient editing of the inventory

-3. Ensure `~/.ssh/id_rsa.pub` exists (generate if not)
+4. Ensure `~/.ssh/id_rsa.pub` exists (generate if not)

-4. Set variables for passwords, port numbers, etc. with `ansible-vault edit group_vars/all/secret.yml`
+5. Set variables for passwords, port numbers, etc. with `ansible-vault edit group_vars/all/secret.yml`
     * Password vars with a `_PLAIN` suffix are the plain text of the password; other password vars are **hashes of the password**.
 You will need to generate these hashes using [one of these methods](http://docs.ansible.com/ansible/faq.html#how-do-i-generate-crypted-passwords-for-the-user-module).
     * If anyone besides me uses this, you will need to replace `group_vars/all/secret.yml` with your own Ansible vault.
 Just make sure it includes all the vars with the `vault_` prefix referenced in `group_vars/all/vars.yml`.
     * You should have an Ansible vault password stored in your password manager (1Password, KeePass, etc).